COMPSCI331-2021/lab-git/README.md

 changes to the remote repository.
 The first one should work without problems, but for the second and third, the local repositories are now out of date with respect to the remote repository.
 Note that all of this should be done on a the master branch.
-Using separate brances is in a later exercise.
+Using separate branches is in a later exercise.

 <ol>
   <li>Dev1,2,3 - clone the project to the local repository.
 Doing this